CSCfi/csc-user-guide/docs/support/faq/how-do-i-copy-my-files.md

 But this increase in speed doesn't come free.
 It is a much more _error prone_ method, there's _no error detection_ or correction, and it has _no security_ in it, whatsoever.
 On top of that, it needs active monitoring and manual checking whether all files were copied correctly.

-In general, we do not recommend using this method but for substantially large files (GBs rather than MBs) it is worth considering, but *we do not provide any support* for it.
+In general, we do not recommend using this method but for substantially large files (GBs rather than MBs) it is worth considering.
+However, *we do not provide support* for it.

 ### But if you still insist…